yakhsita/Aerothon/README.md

 ## 5 Phases
   PHASE 1 — Build Simulation Foundation
-    (This is where you are RIGHT NOW.)

     Goal: Make a drone exist in simulation and fly properly.
     Tasks
       1. ArduPilot SITL
-        ✅ already done by you
       2. Gazebo world
              --------------------------------------------
             |          Gazebo (physics world)            |